 Organisations that hold OAGDS status are required to be registered with the ACNC, so will need to comply with the new External Conduct Standards (ECS).
 Existing OAGDS status will not be affected by the transfer of the administration of OAGDS to the ACNC and the ATO.

 Organisations planning to lodge an application should note the OAGDS program is to be transferred to the ACNC and the ATO in the future.
 Applications for OAGDS can be lodged until the transfer takes place.
 This website will be updated with information about transfer and transition arrangements as it becomes available.

 External Conduct Standards

-The Standards require charities to take reasonable steps to ensure appropriate standards of behaviour, governance and oversight when undertaking activities or providing funding overseas.
+The ECS require charities to take reasonable steps to ensure appropriate standards of behaviour, governance and oversight when undertaking activities or providing funding overseas.

 They are intended to promote transparency and provide confidence that resources sent, or services provided, overseas reach legitimate beneficiaries and are used for legitimate charitable purposes.
-The Standards also seek to protect vulnerable people overseas.
-All registered charities that operate overseas, including those classified as Basic Religious Charities, must comply with the new External Conduct Standards.
+The ECS also seek to protect vulnerable people overseas.
+All registered charities that operate overseas, including those classified as Basic Religious Charities, must comply with the new ECS.

 The ECS covers: